Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Introduction

 \section{Introduction}

 The Bayesian approach to inverse problems has grown in popularity significantly over the last decade, driven by algorithmic innovation and steadily increasing computer power \cite{kaipio2004statistical}.
-Recently there have been systematic developments of the theory of Bayesian inversion on function space \cite{La02,La07,CDRS,stuart2010inverse,lasanen2012non,lasanen2012nonb} and this has led to new sampling algorithms which perform well under mesh-refinement \cite{CRSW12,vollmer2013}.
-In this paper we add to this growing interest in the Bayesian formulation of inversion, in the context of a specific PDE inverse problem, motivated by geophysical applications such as atmospheric/oceanographic data assimilation, and demonstrate that fully Bayesian probing of the posterior distribution is feasible.
+Recently there have been systematic developments of the theory of Bayesian inversion on function space \cite{La02,La07,CDRS,stuart2010inverse,lasanen2012non,lasanen2012nonb} and this has led to new sampling algorithms which perform well under mesh-refinement \cite{CRSW12,vollmer2013,law2012proposals}.
+In this paper we add to this growing interest in the Bayesian formulation of inversion, in the context of a specific PDE inverse problem, motivated by geophysical applications such as data assimilation in the atmosphere and ocean sciences, and demonstrate that fully Bayesian probing of the posterior distribution is feasible.

-The primary goal of the paper is to demonstrate that the Bayesian formulation of inversion for the forced Navier-Stokes equation, introduced in \cite{CDRS}, can be extended to the case of white noise forcing; the paper \cite{CDRS} assumed an Ornstein-Uhlenbeck structure in time for the forcing, and hence did not include the white noise case.
+The primary goal of this paper is to demonstrate that the Bayesian formulation of inversion for the forced Navier-Stokes equation, introduced in \cite{CDRS}, can be extended to the case of white noise forcing.
+The paper \cite{CDRS} assumed an Ornstein-Uhlenbeck structure in time for the forcing, and hence did not include the white noise case.
 It is technically demanding to extend to the case of white noise forcing, but it is also of practical interest.
 This practical importance stems from the fact that the Bayesian formulation of problems with white noise forcing corresponds to a statistical version of the continuous time weak constraint 4DVAR methodology \cite{zupanski1997general}.
-The 4DVAR approach to data assimilation currently gives the most accurate global short term weather forecasts available \cite{lorenc2003potential} and this is arguably the case because, unlike ensemble filters which form the major competitor, 4DVAR has a rigorous statistical interpretation as a MAP estimator.
+The 4DVAR approach to data assimilation currently gives the most accurate global short term weather forecasts available \cite{lorenc2003potential} and this is arguably the case because, unlike ensemble filters which form the major competitor, 4DVAR has a rigorous statistical interpretation as a maximum a posteriori (or MAP) estimator -- the point which maximizes the posterior probability.
 It is therefore of interest to seek to embed our understanding of such methods in a broader Bayesian context.